 The course acts as either a foundation for those intending to seek employment working in Japan or with the Japanese, or as a preparation for further research on Japan either on the follow-on MPhil course or on a doctoral programme at Oxford or elsewhere.
 It is taught over three terms.

-The Japanese MSc course is managed by the University's School of Interdisciplinary Area Studies.
-For details of the course and options within it, please see http://www.area-studies.ox.ac.uk/msc-japanese-studies, or email Jane Baker at firstname.lastname@example.org.
+The Japanese MSc course is managed by the University's School of Global and Area Studies.
+For details of the course and options within it, please see https://www.area-studies.ox.ac.uk/msc-in-japanese-studies, or email Jane Baker at email@example.com.

 Further information about this course may also be found on the University's central Admissions website, here.